Los Angeles Aqueduct: Reactions by impacted communities

-Mono Basin Extension
+Mono Basin extension

 In an effort to find more water, the city of Los Angeles reached farther north.
 In 1930, Los Angeles voters passed a third US$38.8 million bond to buy land in the Mono Basin and fund the Mono Basin extension.
-The 105 mi extension diverted flows from the Rush Creek, Lee Vining Creek, Walker and Parker Creeks that would have flowed into Mono Lake.
-The construction of the Mono extension consisted of an intake at Lee Vining Creek, the Lee Vining conduit to the Grant Reservoir on Rush Creek, which would have a capacity of 48,000 acre.ft, the 12.7 mi Mono Craters Tunnel to the Owens River and a second reservoir, later named Crowley Lake with a capacity of 183,465 acre.ft in Long Valley at the head of the Owens River Gorge.
+The 105 mi extension diverted flows from Rush Creek, Lee Vining Creek, Walker Creek, and Parker Creek that would have flowed into Mono Lake.
+The construction of the Mono extension consisted of an intake at Lee Vining Creek, the Lee Vining conduit to the Grant Reservoir on Rush Creek, which would have a capacity of 48,000 acre.ft, the 12.7 mi Mono Craters Tunnel to the Owens River, and a second reservoir, later named Crowley Lake with a capacity of 183,465 acre.ft in Long Valley at the head of the Owens River Gorge.

 Completed in 1940, diversions began in 1941.
-The Mono Extension has a design capacity of 400 cuft/s of flow to the aqueduct; however, the flow was limited to 123 cuft/s due to the limited downstream capacity of the Los Angeles Aqueduct.
+The Mono Extension has a design capacity of 400 cuft/s of flow to the aqueduct.
+However, the flow was limited to 123 cuft/s due to the limited downstream capacity of the Los Angeles Aqueduct.
 Full appropriation of the water could not be met until the second aqueduct was completed in 1970.